leotrs/rsm/docs/source/tutorials/markup.rst

 Some tags are used to add meta-data to the annotated regions.
 For example, the ``:section:`` tag in the previous example introduces a new region of the manuscript, while the ``:title:`` tag directly below it modifies the parent ``:section:`` tag by specifying its title.
+Tags such as this are called *meta* tags.

 Tags such as ``:manuscript:``, ``:abstract:``, and ``:section:`` introduce parts of the manuscript that are clearly separated from other parts.
-In contrast, the ``:span:`` tag introduces a region of text that lies within some other, enclosing, parent part.
+These are called *block* tags.
+In contrast, the following example illustrates the ``:span:`` tag.

 .. rsm::